CFXJ-FM: Classic hip hop era (2014–2016)

-In late 2014, influenced by the popularity of The Back in the Day Buffet noon-hour mix-show, as well as the growing popularity of the classic hip-hop format in the United States, the station revamped its playlist to include classic hip-hop, R&B and reggae tracks from the late 1980s to the early 2000s, while still playing some currents.
-In addition, CFXJ added a secondary slogan: "The Best Throwbacks and Hottest Hits."
+In late 2014, influenced by the popularity of The Back in the Day Buffet noon-hour mix-show, as well as the growing popularity of the classic hip-hop format in the United States, the station revamped its playlist to include hip-hop hits, R&B and reggae tracks from the late 1980s to the early 2000s, while still playing some currents.
+In addition, CFXJ added a secondary slogan: "The Best Throwbacks and Hottest Hits".

 By March 2015, the station's primary slogan was altered to "All The Best Throwbacks".

 The Move, return to Flow (2016–2022)

 On February 25, 2016, CFXJ went jockless and began promoting a "big move" to take place at 8 a.m. the following Monday (February 29).
 At that time, after playing "Over" by Toronto native Drake, the station flipped to rhythmic adult contemporary as 93.5 The Move, with a focus on rhythmic and hip-hop hits from the late 1980s, 1990s and 2000s.
 The first song on "The Move" was "The Way You Move" by OutKast.
-CFXJ joined CKBE/Montreal as the only English-language rhythmic AC outlets in Canada.
+CFXJ joined CKBE Montreal as the only English-language rhythmic AC outlets in Canada.

 As part of the rebrand, the station also axed numerous on air hosts, including Melanie Martin of the JJ & Melanie morning show, midday host Miss Ange, and evening host Megan Coady.
 Weekend host J'ness moved to sister station CIHT-FM in Ottawa prior to the rebrand.
 On November 6, 2017, CFXJ switched back to a rhythmic contemporary format once again, while maintaining the Move branding and a small amount of rhythmic recurrents.
-CFXJ would also change slogans to "Toronto's Hits.
+CFXJ also changed slogans to "Toronto's Hits.
 Toronto's Throwbacks." before changing to "Toronto's Hip Hop".

 Newcap Radio was acquired by Stingray Group in October 2018.
 On February 11, 2019, CFXJ reverted to the Flow 93.5 branding and returned to an urban contemporary format.